Legowelt

-Legowelt (real name Danny Wolfers) is a Dutch composer, electronic musician and visual artist, whose music spans a varying range of sub-genres.
+Legowelt (real name Danny Wolfers) is a Dutch electronic musician, composer and visual artist, whose music spans a varying range of sub-genres.

 Life

 Danny Wolfers was born in The Hague, The Netherlands and grew up in the coastal neighbourhood of Scheveningen.

 Career

 Music

 Danny Wolfers has released projects on various labels and under over 40 different aliases, including on Bunker records, Clone, P.P.U., UTTU, Cocoon Recordings, Ghostly, Viewlexx, Dekmantel, and Rush Hour.

 Around 1999, Legowelt started releasing a number of LPs and EPs on The Hague's Bunker Records.
 Bunker released Legowelt's first vinyl album Pimpshifter.

 In 2002, the German music magazine Groove voted Legowelt's Disco Rout track of the year.
 Disco Rout was originally released on a Ghostly International compilation, and was subsequently licensed by Cocoon Recordings for a full vinyl release.

 Apart from producing, Legowelt tours and performs all over the world.

 Strange Life Records and Nightwind Records

 In 2004, Wolfers founded record label Strange Life Records, self-releasing under the Legowelt moniker, but also various aliases such as Smackos, Franz Falckenhaus and Klaus Weltman.
 Strange Life Records also released albums and EPs by artists including DJ Overdose, DMX Krew and Ian Martin.
 Strange Life Records was operative until 2010.

 In 2014, Wolfers founded Nightwind Records "releasing cassettes, cd’s, digital, graphic novels, zines and vinyl LP’s".